 Roosters usually crow right after mating.
 Also, most roosters crow after a hen’s egg-laying.
 No one understands why this occurs, but it is believed that crowing is a method for the rooster to announce his fertility to other chickens around.

-If you own several roosters, you have almost certainly witnessed this crowing in your flock.
+You have almost certainly witnessed this crowing in your flock if you own several roosters.
 Roosters create a hierarchy via their crowing.
 Any cluster chicken has a dominant rooster.
 Usually, the dominating rooster is the first and last to crow.

 Following his delivery of the initial crow, the remaining roosters would take turns along a defined pecking order.
 The top rooster will crow one last time following a series of crowing; it’s as though he’s reiterating his position as leader.